 15. Create Family Getaways and Special Vacations

-One of the ways to create a happy family is by taking your family on special holidays and getaways.
-People can get bored in their immediate environment and might need a fresh atmosphere to unwind.
+One of the ways to create a happy family is by going on special family vacations and getaways.
+People can get bored if they always stay at home and might need a fresh atmosphere to unwind.
 You can plan this twice a year or once a year depending on your budget.

 16. Create Surprise Nights out With Your Spouse

-Deliberately inject some ecstasy in your home by planning some surprise date nights with your spouse.
+Deliberately inject some joy in your home by planning some surprise date nights with your spouse.

 17. Follow a Family Diet Plan